-In addition, it is recommended that students familiarise themselves with various departments and areas of the company before the project in order to develop a holistic understanding of operational processes and cooperation in interdisciplinary teams.
+In addition, it is recommended that students familiarise themselves with various departments and company divisions prior to the project in order to develop a holistic understanding of operational processes and cooperation in interdisciplinary teams.
 The practical phase is supervised by the university.
 The contact person for the supervised practical phase is the internship coordinator.